CoopTang/market2table-be/README.md

 }
 ```

-Each of the fields can be ommitted if you do not want those fields in the response body.
+Each of the fields can be omitted if you do not want those fields in the response body.

 **Successful Response**